Happy New Year! Let’s proactively start the New Year with a talk about some practical Autodesk Civil 3D realities.

 The level of detail or separation of resources in any Style collection tends to increase with both size and time.
 We need make a concerted and systematic effort to manage this practically.

-In effect, we can lose the known good result we need for production results by over complicating these file name, folder name, and file storage structure organizational matters.
+In effect, we can lose the known good result we need for production results by over complicating these organizational matters.

 Collecting the Styles and Label Styles based on the Type of Civil 3D Feature (the order of Civil Features in the Toolspace interface) is typically the easiest or common method to organize the practical solution.
 The Framework employs this Style collection method to create and maintain Style libraries for all Civil 3D Features.

-Most of the Style Choice diversity and maintenance problem is functionally confined to a few of the many Civil 3D Features.
+Most of the Style Choice diversity and maintenance problem is functionally confined to a few Civil 3D Features.
 It is important to try and identify these.

 At the practical level 80%+ of the list of all Civil 3D Features require only a few Style, Label Style, and Set choices.
-We should identify those Civil 3D Features.
+We should identify these Civil 3D Features.

 The Framework also employs Specialty Libraries for specific types of project tasks.
 For example: Levee and Floodwall design; Pond and Basin design; Beach Erosion mitigation; etc. These include all the AutoCAD Style and Civil 3D Style resources needed to perform and/or publish that work.
 We refer to these task-based library collections as Adaptive Template Building Blocks.

-In concept we add Adaptive Template Building Blocks to specialize a template and/or project drawings.
+In concept we add Adaptive Template Building Blocks to specialize a Civil 3D Template and/or project drawings.